 MilleFeuille with Mock Zabaglione and Berries Recipe

-If fresh berries are out of season and are too expensive, use frozen berries, and use just a few fresh ones for garnish
+Don’t worry about a thing: use frozen berries, and use just a few fresh ones for garnish.

 Optional: Chocolate drizzle